funcool/buddy-sign/doc/01-jwt.md

 ## Signing data

-Let start with signing data.
+Let's start with signing data.
 For it we will use the `sign` function from `buddy.sign.jws` namespace, and the `hs256` algorithm for
-signining:
+signing:

 ```clojure
 (require '[buddy.sign.jwt :as jwt])